-Michael Enyeart (pronounced "in-yert") I began my telecommunication career in the US Army Signal Corps from 1972-75 where I repaired tropospheric scatter microwave, multiplexing, and encryption systems.
+Hi.
+My name is Michael Enyeart (pronounced "in-yert") I began my telecommunication career in the US Army Signal Corps from 1972-75 where I repaired tropospheric scatter microwave, multiplexing, and encryption systems.
 I joined the Indiana University (Bloomington) professional staff on Halloween 1977.
 I have worked as a television broadcast engineer for WTIU and WTTV, manager of the Kelley School of Business computing center, manager of campus data communications, and technical advisor to the IT AVP.
 During that time, I helped start up CICnet (regional IP network), continued strategic planning of university data networks, and managed a joint venture with IBM, called the Electronic School District project.

 I have significant experience with military and civil command and control communication systems, and with weather RADAR systems.
-I hold 12 FEMA certifications in emergency management, including Incident Command System 400 certification.
-I am also active with several other Bloomington community volunteer activities, including providing Hospice care for patients and their families.
-Come rain or shine (but not heavy lightening), I try to spend an hour every day in the woods with my dog.
+I hold fourteen FEMA certifications in emergency management, including Incident Command System 400 certification.
+I am a skilled ESF2 operator and a seasoned network control station.

 I am also active with other Bloomington community volunteer activities, including providing Hospice care for patients and their families.
 I really enjoy providing hospice services, where I do hands-on patient care and social work, such as bereavement therapy, life review, and family dynamics.
 Hospice began as a volunteer movement and was later embraced by the medical community.
 Today our volunteers operate with a wonderful support network of professional nurses, social workers, psychologists, chaplains, and physical therapists.
 Often, I am the last friend that a dying patient makes in their life.
 Its a wonderful experience to open one's heart and listen carefully to another person's story and concerns.
 This work helps inform me of what is and is not important in my own life.